bminixhofer/nlprule/examples/README.md

 inconsistency:  2 suggestions   (0.01 per 1000 tokens)
 ```

-Which shows that NLPRule finds a significant amount of suggestions for current NLG models!
+Which shows that nlprule finds a significant amount of suggestions for current NLG models!
 Note that not all of these are errors, some are just suggestions for improvement.